jasonwee/qj-srv250/README.md

 # pro
 * acceleration is powercharge!
 * comfortable in maneuvers left and right
+* some of the screw applied with glue to tighthen it, that's very nice!

 # con
 * missing screw (bad assembly and QC at penang)